DanielTorresC14/S.S.E./README.md

 # Solve System Ecuations
-This code solve system ecuations of the form Ax = b by Gauss-Jordan elimination
+This code solves a system of equations of the form Ax = b by Gauss-Jordan elimination.